Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 Input [HDR] -> (implicit HDR to SDR conversion) -> Filter [SDR] -> Scene [SDR] -> Transition [SDR] -> (implicit SDR to HDR conversion) -> Canvas [HDR]

 Note: By the time you read this, all filters and transitions included with OBS should have been upgraded.

+## Automatic color space conversion

+libobs will automatically convert colors when it detects color space mismatches along a source chain.

+- sRGB8 -> sRGB8, sRGB16F -> sRGB16F, EDR -> EDR, CCCS -> CCCS: No extra draw
+- sRGB8 -> sRGB16F, sRGB16F -> sRGB8: Regular draw with GPU SRGB automatic conversions enabled
+- sRGB8/sRGB16F -> EDR: Regular draw since the [0, 1] range maps identically to the [0, 1] range of EDR
+- sRGB8/sRGB16F/EDR -> CCCS: Draw that multiplies RGB with a factor of SDR white level divided by 80.0 to go from relative to absolute.
+- EDR -> sRGB8/sRGB16F: Draw that tonemaps HDR to SDR.
+- CCCS -> EDR: Draw that multiplies RGB with a factor of 80.0 divided by SDR white level.
+- CCCS -> sRGB8/sRGB16F: Draw that multiplies RGB with a factor of 80.0 divided by SDR white level to go from absolute to relative, then tonemaps from HDR to SDR.

 A source opts into extended color space support by supplying a `video_get_color_space` callback.
 The signature looks like this:
 `enum gs_color_space (*video_get_color_space)(void *data, size_t count, const enum gs_color_space *preferred_spaces);`